The Importance of Online Reputation

 The simple answer, everyone.

 Clearly, a company’s reputation is a sophisticated machine.
 Therefore an agency is responsible for maintaining it?
-Maybe when starting but after a year or two, the company should be able to maintain their reputation on their own.
+Maybe when starting but after a year or two, the company should be able to maintain its web presence on its own.

 This is typically a shared effort, with marketing and communications handling the external perceptions, and human resources managing the inner culture.
 A mixture of both is reputation management.
 Think of ORM as the one who managing everything found on a company’s SWOT analysis, both internal and external influencing factors.